deepalivasoya/MHCtyping/README.md

   It will take a while to finish running pipeline depending on number of clusters you want to check for artefacts in config file and number of samples you are analysing.

   Once the pipeline is finished running, there will be many files presence in result folder for each sample.
-These outputs are are created at each steps of the pipeline:
+These outputs are summarised into final tables in next phase of pipeline

-## 2. Multiple scripts (Stpes shown in yellow backgroud)
+## 2. Summary using multiple scripts
+   There are bunch of scripts developed to summarise the result and create tables.
+   There are

   ----
 ## Citations